 Radiant heating is slow to warm up, however, and in-floor systems can be costly, which are downsides.

 If you’ve ever been in an older apartment building or home in the U.S., they likely are heated with a traditional boiler and radiator system.

 These systems include a central boiler.
-That boiler circulates either hot water or steam through pipes, which then reaches radiators that are located around a house.
+That boiler circulates either hot water or steam through pipes, which then reach radiators that are located around a house.